syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Performance-of-DataBound-Grid.md

 ---
 layout: post
-title: Performance of Databound Grid in Windows Forms xptoolbar control | Syncfusion
+title: Performance of Databound Grid in WinForms xptoolbar | Syncfusion
 description: Learn about Performance of Databound Grid support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Performance of Data bound Grid in Windows Forms GridDataBoundGrid(Classic)
+# Performance of Data bound Grid in WinForms GridDataBoundGrid

 Essential DataBound Grid can handle large amount of data without a performance hit.